Floor Care and Cleaning

 For more carpet cleaning tips, check out our carpet care guide.

-What are the Best Hardwood Floors for Dogs?
+What are the Best Hardwood Floors for Pets?

 There is no doubt that homeowners love hardwood floors and more times than not, want solid wood in their home, but when you own pets, specifically dogs, there are several things to consider.
-The best pet friendly hardwood flooring option is going to be engineered hardwood, as this type of flooring has a protective top layer that can better stand up to scratches.
+The best pet-friendly hardwood option is a harder species like oak or hickory with a distressed appearance and a tough Urethane finish that will help hide everyday pet wear and tear.
 Ultimately, at the end of the day, because hardwood is slick, cold, and prone to scuffs, it’s not going to be the best dog friendly flooring option.

 What is the Best Laminate Flooring for Dogs?